Practical Guide to Sending Caring Contacts

 Responses do not have to be immediate.
 It is important to orient recipients at the beginning of the program about how long they can expect to wait for a response.
 It can also be strategic to let time pass before responding if the organization is less interested in getting into a text dialogue with the recipient.
 It is common in our programs to hold “by next business day” as a standard for a reply that does not indicate distress.
 Programs vary in how quickly a response is expected if the message indicates distress or risk.
 Agencies are advised to follow their existing crisis response protocols.

 Caring Contacts is a behavioral health intervention but not intended to function as a crisis line.
 Recipients should be oriented up front about when to expect a response and when not to.
 It is important to communicate in advance what recipients should do if they need help at a time no one can respond.
-We have found that recipients are flexible and respectful of this, and it has not been an issue.
+We have found that recipients are flexible and respectful of this.

 For the majority of replies, the author is just responding with an emoji or a “You’re welcome” or a “That’s great!” or a “Hoping things keep getting better this week”…